EyasuTeshome/shifttracker/orientation/using-slack-to-get-to-know-your-peers.md

 ### Say "Hi" to your stand-up team!

 You should have been invited to a private Slack channel that you and the other members of your stand-up team will use to help each other every day.
 Go ahead and say "Hi" to them.
 Perhaps let them know an interesting fact about yourself?

+### Say "Hi" to your mentor!
+(Full-Stack Program Only)

+You should have received a Slack message introducing you to your mentor in Slack.
+Go ahead and say "Hi" to them.
+Why not let them know any questions you have at the moment or tell them how your first day is going so far?

 ### Say "Hi" to everyone!